 THE DALEK INVASION OF EARTH mirrors the Nazi Britain of Kevin Brownlow and Andrew Mollo's IT HAPPENED HERE.

-In their debut story THE MUTANTS (1963), the Daleks were portrayed as a paranoid yet complex race.
+In their debut story THE MUTANTS, the Daleks were portrayed as a paranoid yet complex race.
 In THE DALEK INVASION OF EARTH, The Doctor (William Hartnell) must now face a full-blown galactic menace, the Daleks establishing a huge mine in Bedfordshire, in order to remove the Earth’s core and replace it with a drive system to pilot the planet around the galaxy.
 More a ‘Dalek Invasion of the Home Counties’, the story is still one of the most nihilistic and iconic of the Time Lord’s tales.
 This six-parter also signalled the start of Dalekmania, but arguably may well have been the point where DOCTOR WHO turned from a limited-run children’s tea-time series with educational intent, into a national institution.
 The images of a shattered London and its environs are stark, and the collapse of civilisation is portrayed like the result of a World War II air raid.
 To further the WWII slant, the story can be seen as a "what if…" depiction of Nazi occupation, an appropriate re-emphasis for a race of xenophobes like the Daleks.
-With the resistance group clearly modelled on the bands of patriots who resisted the Wehrmacht in occupied Europe, Terry Nation’s scripts essentially equate the story with this notion.
+With the resistance group clearly modelled on the patriots who resisted the Wehrmacht in occupied Europe, Terry Nation’s scripts essentially equate the story with this notion.
 The black Dalek of the mining camp is referred to as the ‘commandant’, and the extermination of all humans is their ‘final solution’.
-As if to ensure that nobody misses the point, the scene were the Daleks raise their sucker arms in a Nazi salute has passed into WHO folklore.
+As if to ensure that nobody misses the point, one scene has the Daleks raise their sucker arms in a Nazi salute.

 Davros and his creations.
 GENESIS OF THE DALEKS showed that the series was developing an appreciation of moral issues, reflecting Baker’s Doctor being more liberal and indecisive.
 Yet the intensity of the violence and high body count prompted angry letters to the Radio Times, and attracted the attention of clean-up TV campaigner Mary Whitehouse.